Allen-Synthesis/EuroPi/software/contrib/pams.md

   - `Trigger`: the clock will toggle between the running & stopped states on a rising edge
   - `Reset`: the clock will not change, but all waveforms & euclidean patterns will reset to the beginning
+  - `Ext.
+Clk`: the clock's BPM is dynamically calculated based on the input square wave.
+The input clock is synchronized to the `x1` outputs.
+Rapidly changing the external clock rate may result in synchronization issues.
 - `Stop-Rst` -- Stop & Reset: if true, all waves & euclidean patterns will reset when the clock starts.
 Otherwise they will continue from where they stopped